Rari-Capital/semicen/RIP-12.md

 ## Motivation:

-A) Allow Rari Capital to scale it's pool capacity by taking the fee burden off of the Rari Capital team's shoulders.
+A) Allow the Rari Protocol to scale its pool capacity by taking the fee burden off the Rari Capital Core team’s shoulders.

 B) To distribute the work required to calculate the optimal times and steps to perform a good rebalance across multiple actors. **This is important when the amount of pools Rari Capital manages grows beyond single digits and into the hundreds.**